-HONORS PRINCIPLES OF ART, MEDIA AND COMMUNICATION
+HONORS PRINCIPLES OF ART, MEDIA AND COMMUNICATION Course: 553518 (Honors) 1 credit

 This course provides students an understanding of all aspects of the Arts, Media and Communication industry.
 Students will examine the opportunities and requirements of the major career pathways in this industry including: Communication and Broadcast Technologies, Multimedia Production, Graphic Design and Print Communication.